InvoiceWithMe

 Freelance invoice template

-A free, professional freelance invoice template.
+A free, no-signup freelance invoice template for solo creators billing hourly or per project.
 Open it, change a few fields, download a clean PDF.
-No signup, no watermark.
+No watermark anywhere on the file.

 Who this template is for

-Freelancers — designers, developers, writers, illustrators, consultants, marketers, photographers, anyone billing on their own behalf.
-If you're sending an invoice as an individual rather than as a registered company, this is the right starting point.
-It keeps the layout simple enough that a client can scan it in five seconds, while still including everything a bookkeeper will need later.
+Freelancers.
+Designers, developers, writers, illustrators, consultants, marketers, photographers, anyone billing on their own behalf rather than as a registered company.
+If you are sending an invoice as an individual or sole trader, this is the right starting point.
+The layout stays simple enough that the client's eye finds the total in about three seconds, while still including every field a bookkeeper might want a few months later.

 What a freelance invoice should include

-There's no legal "invoice format" in most countries, but if you want to get paid quickly and without back-and-forth, include all of these:
+There is no single legal "invoice format" in most countries, but if you want to be paid quickly and without back-and-forth, include all of these:

 2. Vague descriptions.
-If your line item says "Services — January", your client's accounts payable team will email you asking for a breakdown.
-That email might sit for a week.
-Always itemize.
+If your line item says "Services, January", the client's accounts payable team will email you asking for a breakdown.
+That email might sit unread for a week.
+Always itemise.

-3. Missing your tax ID where required.
+3. Missing tax ID where required.
 Some jurisdictions (UK, EU, Australia, parts of Asia) require a tax number on every invoice.
-If yours is missing, the client may legally refuse to pay until you reissue.
+If yours is missing the client may legally refuse to pay until you reissue.

-The default in many industries is Net 30, but it's not law — it's a habit, and you can change it with a single sentence in your contract.
-Common patterns that work for freelancers:
+The default in many industries is Net 30, but it is a habit rather than a law.
+You can change it with a single sentence in your engagement letter.
+Patterns that work in practice:

 How to use this template